dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 any ordering between the MIL monads:

 \infrule{isSingleMonad(M_1) \andalso isSingleMonad(M_2)}{highestEffectMonad(M_1, M_2) = M_1}

-An important internal assumption in MIL is that the $highestEffectMonad$ is used only on compatible monads (see $isCompatibleMonad$). {>> It'd be good if you stated this earlier.
-It tripped me up when reading the rules. <<}

 The most interesting case is when both arguments are monad conses.
 In this case we recurse into the right hand-sides of monad conses, since that is where they